phamhuynh03/CodeRace-CppPipeline/README.md

 * Be able to fix the vulnerabilities.​
 * (Extra) Polish the presentation of the pipeline.

+## Submission
+* You can write a README.md in your branch to describe everything you do.
+* Or you can write it in Word.

 ## Mentor/advisor responsibilities
 * Should NOT
     * Tell them what tools to use for security scanning tools and fuzz testing.